qiskit-community/qiskit-js/packages/qiskit-devs-js/README.md

 ## API

 :eyes: Please check the [main doc](../../README.md#API).
-The method signature is the same but:
+The methods signature is the same but:

 * As expected, the `engine` parameter is omitted here.
 * All algorithms doesn't need a background job, so a result is returned (vs a `jobId`).